MouseBiteLabs/Super-Game-Boy-Plus/Link Adapter PCB/README.md

 Use this board to center the link port properly in SNES shells that *aren't* the SGB2.

+NOTE: This only works on the North American Super Game Boy shell.
+It will not fit in a Super Famicom or PAL region SGB.

 ## Board Characteristics and Order Information

 The zipped folder contains all the gerber files for this board.
 The board characteristics don't really matter a whole lot, but I would err on the thicker side for support purposes.